krussll/tarothappy/_posts/2019-05-07-everything-you-wanted-to-know-about-lawn-bowls.md

 ## Are all lawn bowls the same weight?

 **No, not all lawn bowls are the same weight.
 Depending on the size of bowl they can range from 1.1kg through to 1.5kg**

+## Can you play lawn bowls in the rain?

+**Yes, you can play lawn bowls in light rain.
+However, in heavier rain you will have to stop to protect the green.**